 From the Greek, meaning 'Great Horn' -- these giant deer lived throughout Europe and even down into North Africa with related forms found in parts of China.
 They were pretty well on their way to extinction by the end of the Pleistocene Era, 11,700 years ago.
-Humans hunted them in the Paleolithic era and some posit this as a major factor in their dying out, of course some also think they died out because their antlers were just so freaking big.
+Humans hunted them in the Paleolithic era and some posit this as a major factor in their dying out, although some people think maybe they died out because their antlers were just so freaking big.

 Early paleontologists thought they were related to moose, on the strength of their size and the shape of those antlers.
-Megaloceros giganteus was found in large quantities in bogs around Dublin, and they have been called 'Irish Elk' despite their much wider geographical range and the fact that they are really not related too closely to either European elk or the North American elk.
-Their closest remaining relatives are actually much smaller deer, smaller, with daintier antlers by far.
+Megaloceros giganteus was found in large quantities in bogs around Dublin, and they have been called 'Irish Elk' despite their much wider geographical range; it's worth noting as well that they are really not related too closely to either European elk or the North American elk.
+Their closest remaining relatives are actually much smaller deer, the fallow deer, with somewhat daintier antlers to be sure.

-I love that Megaloceros, the Irish Elk, features in current heraldry -- I think it's awesome that amid the range of everyday animals: roosters and salmon and bears, as well as mythological ones: dragons and hippogriffs and mermaids, there's room as well for real animals that havent been seen since the Ice Age.
+I love that Megaloceros, the Irish Elk, features in current heraldry -- I think it's awesome that amid the range of everyday animals used as heraldic elements: roosters and salmon and bears, as well as the many mythological ones: dragons and hippogriffs and mermaids, there's room as well for real animals that noone has seen since the Ice Age --